 So, where can you do this?
 Sadly, you can't invest in Bitcoin Cash at your stock broker.
 Instead, you need a digital wallet.
 The best digital wallet we've found for US Citizens is Coinbase.
 Coinbase allows you to buy and sell Bitcoin, Bitcoin Cash, Ethereum, and Litecoin all in their app.

 Since Coinbase is also a digital wallet, you can use your wallet to buy, sell, send, and receive Bitcoin Cash as well (for example, using Bitcoin Cash to pay for goods or services online).

-By using THIS LINK you'll get $10 in bitcoins after you buy $100 in Bitcoins.
+By using THIS LINK you'll get $5 in bitcoins after you make your first trade.
 You can then convert your Bitcoins and bonus into Bitcoin Cash if you wish.

 Bitcoin Cash is one of the newest cryptocurrency choices available to consumers.
 While it's new, it's based on Bitcoin, which is one of the oldest.
 However, it's become popular because it's suddenly become easy to access - so keep that in mind.
 This is also the case with Ripple - it's not easy to access, but as that changes, you might see an explosion in popularity.

 If you're thinking about investing in Bitcoin Cash, remember, there is an incredibly high degree of risk involved.
 The only way you "make money" is if the price goes up - meaning other people are willing to buy it from you.
 This isn't an asset, but more of a gamble on price.

 Did you wake up and find Bitcoin Cash in your account today?
 Are you planning on buying or selling Bitcoin Cash?